What We Do

 Markland Hanley is Prepared to Defend Technologically Advanced Products Against Plaintiffs’ Trial Lawyers’ Attacks

 How We Can Help

 Markland Hanley is such a law firm.
 We exist to defend the designers and manufacturers of these advanced products.
 We educate ourselves to do so.
-We spend our lives concentrating on and discussing the attacks that will be made and how best to defend against them and on improving our capabilities and our cost-effectiveness in doing so.
-Markland Hanley has spent years preparing to defend designers and manufacturers of advanced products.
-We are product liability defenders of technologically advanced products.
+We have spent countless hours concentrating on and discussing the attacks that will be made and how best to defend against them and on improving our capabilities and our cost-effectiveness in doing so.
+Markland Hanley’s attorneys have spent years preparing to defend designers and manufacturers of advanced products.

 Companies that design and manufacture advanced products need outside legal counsel who can provide a sense of calm and confidence in the new product liability world, amid a potential litigation storm, outside legal counsel who will listen to and strive to fully understand in-house counsels’ objectives and their company’s overall goals, and who possess the knowledge, experience, and skill necessary to provide sound legal advice and to help them achieve those goals.
 Markland Hanley’s legal team can meet all of these needs.

 CALM & CONFIDENCE IN THE NEW PRODUCT LIABILITY WORLD

 Markland Hanley is here to assist you and your company in identifying the potential unjustified attacks that will likely be made by plaintiffs’ trial lawyers and the appropriate legal and technical responses to such attacks, including providing advice during the design phase and prior to release of your product for sale, in order to help your company reduce the risk of such attacks being launched against its products in product liability cases.